Execution Playground

 The two apps are run through the normal AGILAB pages.
 The benchmark value comes from the fact that the same UI flow can drive two different worker families without changing the orchestration path.

-The benchmark appears in the normal PROJECT -> ORCHESTRATE flow rather than in a separate one-off demo script.
+The benchmark setup uses the normal PROJECT -> ORCHESTRATE flow rather than a separate one-off demo script.

 Why this example matters